And so to the final two hotels on Mallorca we had the pleasure of staying in during 2014.

 Fontsanta Hotel, Campos

 For my birthday we booked dinner and an overnight stay in Fontsanta Hotel – a 5-star property near Campos in the south of Mallorca.
-It’s the sister property to Hotel Can Simoneta (Canyamel) and Hotel Convent de la Missió (home of the Michelin-starred Simply Fosh restaurant) in Palma de Mallorca.
+It’s the sister property to Hotel Can Simoneta (Canyamel) and Hotel Convent de la Missió (home of the Michelin-starred Marc Fosh restaurant) in Palma.
 Like Es Revellar Art Hotel, Fontsanta Hotel has something unique to offer: it’s home to the only natural thermal spring water in the Balearic Islands, making its spa very special.

 There are several stories about how the water was discovered.
 Some say the Ancient Romans discovered it during their occupation of Mallorca.
 Another says that in ancient times an epidemic was decimating the population of the island – but that wild animals in the vicinity of the springs were thriving.
 People came to the area from all over the island because of the water’s apparent healing powers.
 Basic lodgings were built in the 16th century to accommodate pilgrims who came for the therapeutic waters.
 In 1845 a building to house the thermal baths was opened.